-Try and get fillets that are cut from the top of the loin where the are thicker and therefore cook more evenly.
+I use fillets cut from the top of the loin where they are thicker and therefore cook more evenly.
 The taper towards the tail end of the fish means you have a thick end and a thinner one which is tricky as the thinner end can dry out a bit.

-You can also buy salmon steaks which are cut across the whole width of the fish and have a bone in the centre of the steak.
+Salmon steaks are cut across the whole width of the fish and have a bone in the centre of the steak.
 This is a skin-on cut and is not one I would recommend using in this particular dish.

 Recipe substitutions and variations:

-- Salmon fillets can be substituted with trout fillets or monkfish, cod or hake if you want to try a white fish alternative.
+- Salmon fillets can be substituted with trout fillets or monkfish, cod or hake for a white fish alternative.

 - Parma ham works in this dish, it is thin and will crisp up nicely in the oven.
-You could also use Serrano ham with is another wafer thin cured meat or wafer thin slices of pancetta.
+Serrano ham will work too or any other wafer thin cured meat or wafer thin slices of pancetta.
 Just don’t use anything too thick cut or you will loose the crispness.